 Finally, because the Informed category is given equal weight, the RACI Matrix encourages communication between roles.
 Communication is the key to clearly understanding expectations, which results in a smooth project.

-Creating a RACI matrix involves the following steps:
+To create a RACI matrix, consider the following steps:

-- Identify the project roles—Project roles are labeled down the axis of the matrix that was not used for tasks.
-The project roles make the matrix more understandable and can be useful for adding data you may have forgotten.
-As you identify roles, you’ll remember tasks for those roles, so add them to the task axis.
-Also, the task axis is useful for identifying roles and clarifying resource allocation.
-This is a good time to assign names to roles as well - one name per role is optimal.
+- Identify the Project Roles: Project roles are labeled across the other axis of the matrix.
+The project roles make the matrix more understandable and can be useful for adding any data you may have forgotten.
+As you identify roles, add any tasks that apply to those roles on the task axis.
+The task axis is also useful for identifying roles and clarifying resource allocation.
+This is a good time to assign names to roles as well — one name per role is optimal.

-- Label the intersections of the axes—Where the X and Y axes intersect, label the intersection with an R, A, C, or I to finalize the matrix with who is Responsible, Accountable, Consulted, or Informed on each task.
+- Label the Intersections of the Axes: Where the X and Y axes intersect, label the intersection with an R, A, C, or I to finalize the matrix with who should be responsible, accountable, consulted, or informed on each task.

 - Avoid multiple levels of oversight – one level is enough